Acute otitis Media

 Important Age Criteria

-The NHS Pharmacy First ear infection service for acute otitis media is commissioned for children and young people only.
+The NHS Pharmacy First ear infection service is commissioned for children and young people only.

 This service is available for patients aged 1 to 17 years.